 Means The Business Doesn't Care

-Anyone who owns a business knows that a having a website is no longer optional: it’s a must, and not just any website will do.
-Investing in professional responsive web design can make an enormous difference to your company’s image and bottom line.
+Anyone who runs a business knows that having a website is no longer optional: it’s a must, and not just any website will do.
+Hiring a web design company and investing in professional responsive web design can make an enormous difference to your company’s image and bottom line.